UCL-ARC/python-novice-gdp-penguins/episodes/02-read_data.md

 ## Solution

-1. We can check out the first five rows of `data_americas` by executing `data_americas.head()` which lets us view the beginning of the DataFrame.
+1. We can check out the first five rows of `data_americas` by executing `data_americas.head()` which lets us view the beginning of the dataframe.
 We can specify the number of rows we wish to see by specifying the parameter `n` in our call to `data_americas.head()`.
   To view the first three rows, execute: